 - Don’t worry, you will be able to use card to pay for your items!
 Maybe have some change for the door fee though.

 - A lot of sales will let you use your own bags, saving on plastic – so bring the biggest tote, or shopper you can find to help do your bit.
 Even bring multiple!
-Don’t worry if you don’t have one though most sales will provide bags, lots of which are biodegradable.
+Don’t worry if you don’t have one though most sales will provide bags, lots of which are biodegradable or even compostable.

-- Watch out for scales dotted around the event so you can check the weight of your items – it is cheap, but if you’ve got a lot of clothes frequent weighing will avoid a shock at the till.
+- Watch out for scales dotted around the event so you can check the weight of your items – it is cheap, but if you’ve got a lot of clothes frequent weighing as you go along will avoid a shock at the till.

 Have you ever been to a Vintage Kilo Sale and if so have you got any more top tips?
 Shopping this way is so much fun, a perfect morning out in my eyes and if you see any coming up near you I really recommend you give it a go!